Siteimprove/alfa-act-r/README.md

 # Comparing Alfa with ACT-Rules and WAI test cases

+[Alfa](https://github.com/Siteimprove/alfa) is an automated accessibility checker developed by [Siteimprove](https://www.siteimprove.com/).

 This repository runs Alfa against the official test cases from ACT Rules and WCAG 2 test rules.

-Because the ACT-R Community Group is in the process of moving its website from self-hosted (`"act-r"`) to the W3C website (`"w3c"`), we currently track two sets of test cases.
+Because the ACT-R Community Group is in the process of moving its website from self-hosted (`"old"`) to the WAI website (`"new"`), we currently track two sets of test cases.

+Neither Alfa nor Siteimprove are endorsed by the [W3C](https://www.w3.org/), the [Web Accessibility Initiative](https://www.w3.org/WAI/) or the ACT rules Community group.

 ## Installation